 To effectively master Kanban planning, consider implementing the following strategies:

-2. Define Clear Policies: Develop policies and guide lines that clearly outline how the team will select tasks for priority, deadline and requirement.
+2. Define Clear Policies: Develop policies and guidelines that clearly outline how the team will select tasks for priority, deadline and requirement.
 This makes it clear what is expected of everybody and helps maintain a level playing field.

-The ability to apply Kanban planning is an important skill for every project manager and a team that want to increase their workplace orderliness.
-Teams can ensure smooth running of processes and successful project results by visualising the workflow, minimizing work in process, managing flow, and making policies explicit.
+The ability to apply Kanban planning is an important skill for every project manager and a team that wants to increase their workplace orderliness.
+Teams can ensure the smooth running of processes and successful project results by visualising the workflow, minimizing work in process, managing flow, and making policies explicit.
 Take advantage of the encompassed improvements in visibility, efficiency, continuous development and adaptability brought about by Kanban planning.
-Begin with a smaller scope and well-defined policies, continuously monitor and enhance them to fully understand the craft of Kanban planning.
+Begin with a smaller scope and well-defined policies, and continuously monitor and enhance them to fully understand the craft of Kanban planning.